Introducing the Forecasts API — Event-driven forecasts for precise demand planning. Fast, accurate, and easy to run.

 Typically you may download all the data you have access to into your data warehouse.
 In that case, run a search for all events and download them.

-To do that, we searched for Seattle in the Control Center for the relevant period, status, and attended categories.
+To do that, we searched for Seattle in the WebApp for the relevant period, status, and attended categories.

 Create a Table via JSONL Upload